ch0ripain/react-sending-http-requests/README.md

 ```
 - Added error handling using a <code>try/catch</code> block.
-- Included an error state to manage and display errors gracefully.
+- Included an error state to manage and display errors.

 ## 4. Final Optimization: Outsourcing HTTP Logic 🧰
 Moved the HTTP request logic to a standalone utility function <code>http.js</code> for cleaner and more reusable code.